-The city of Chania is according to its many admirers, the most beautiful town in Greece!
-It has very loyal friends that come back year after year, enjoying Chania’s totally unique ambiance or exploring a landmark they missed on their last trip.
+Chania Crete is probably the most beautiful town in Greece and one of the most spectacular regions on Crete island!
+It has very loyal friends that come back year after year, enjoying Chania’s totally unique ambiance.

 After you have settled down in your hotel, and have changed into your vacation clothes you can now start exploring the gorgeous Chania town.

 Chania is divided into two distinct areas, the old town and the modern and larger one.
 The town was actually built on top of the Minoan civilization which flourished from c.
 3000 BC to c.
 1450 BC.
 Old Town Chania today is a breathtaking blend of Byzantine, Venetian, and Classical Greek cultural elements.

 Your first exploration should be the picture-perfect old Venetian port.
 In the summer it is full of visitors, buzzing with life as you walk its promenade lined with fish taverns and cafes.

 Best landmarks to visit in Chania Old Port: